10/20/2021

 Brandon Oklinski

-I guess if I can follow up on that, Jerry, if you get upside to earnings, you can get margins faster, you know, based on getting a yield premium and leveraging the international network.
+I guess if I can follow up on that, Jerry.
+If you get upside to earnings, you can get margins faster based on gaining a yield premium and leveraging the international network.
 Is that how you plan to manage the balance sheet and potentially get leverage down faster?

 speaker